everycure-org/matrix/docs/src/releases/posts/2024-11-01v0.2.2/post.md

 The introduction of a data release pipeline provides a structured process for managing and distributing knowledge graph snapshots, enabling experimentation with different data releases and improving reproducibility.
-This also includes splitting the knowledge graph for experimental purposes.
+This also splitting the pipeline into two, allowing `n` experiments linked to a single KG release.

 This pipeline is still under development and we aim to fully automate KG snapshot releases over the next 2 months to reach a weekly patch and monthly minor release